-Board Policy on Area Accreditation
+Policy on Area Accreditation

 Area programs must apply for and be accredited annually by Special Olympics Michigan.
-The area must turn in a completed Application for Area Accreditation (Annual Plan/Final Report) postmarked or in the State office no later than November 30 of each program year.
+The area must turn in a completed Application for Area Accreditation (Annual Plan/Final Report) to field service staff by December 15 of each program year.
 Any area not accredited by January 1 will be given a written thirty (30) days' notice to complete the application, during which time an area would have a provisional status of accreditation for sixty (60) days.
 All accreditation certificates will be presented by the Leadership Conference.
 Because an incomplete area Application for Area Accreditation can hold up the status of the state accreditation from SOI, it may cause the closing of an area program.